danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 {% endraw %}
 {% endhighlight %}

-You'll notice this statements ends with a `notify` action.
+You'll notice this statement ends with a `notify` action.
 This calls a handler with the given name in the event that the task changes anything on the system.
-In this case should the `pg_hba.conf` file change, it'll restart Postgresql to load the new configuration.
+In this case should the `pg_hba.conf` file change, it'll restart PostgreSQL to load the new configuration.
 We do need to write this handler though, so add the following to `provision/setup/handlers/main.yml`.

 {% highlight yaml %}
 - name: Restart Postgres